-Description of Policy
+Description of the policy

 The RCN supports and promotes a culture of reciprocal respect and will not tolerate discrimination, harassment or any form of misconduct across all our activities.
-This policy sets out the approach to this specifically in relation to events.
-The policy includes a specific Code of Conduct for RCN Events.
-This was a recommendation by Bruce Carr KC in his report on culture in the RCN (2022).

-The policy has also been developed following recommendations made because of investigations of incidents at previous RCN events.
+It sets out the approach to this specifically in relation to RCN events.
+It includes a specific code of conduct for RCN Events as recommended by Bruce Carr KC in his report on the independent review of the culture of the RCN (2022).
+The policy was developed following recommendations as a result of incidents at previous RCN events.